12 Best Custom Perk Mods For Skyrim

 I’ve been playing Skyrim again after the release of the Anniversary Edition.
 And my favorite addition from the Creation Club has to be the survival and camping system.

-Read Also: 18 Best Heavy Armor Helmets in Skyrim
+Read Also: 17 Best Illusion Spells in Skyrim

 There’s nothing quite as immersive as genuinely having to worry about food, protection from the elements, and camping supplies before setting out on an adventure.